This post may contain affiliate links. Please see our disclosure policy.

 How to Make Apple Coffee Cake

-MAKE THE BATTER: Sift the dry ingredients into a mixing bowl.
+MIX THE BATTER: Sift the dry ingredients into a mixing bowl.
 Add the chilled butter and cut it in with a pastry blender until the mixture resembles coarse crumbs.
-In a separate bowl, whisk together the egg and milk, then combine with the dry ingredients until blended.
-Spread the batter into the prepared cake pan.
+In another bowl, mix the egg and milk, then stir it all into the dry ingredients until it’s just mixed.
+Pour the batter into the pan.

 Preparation photo showing two mixing bowls, one containing all the dry ingredients for apple coffee cake, the other containing the wet ingredients.

-MAKE THE APPLE TOPPING: Peel, core and cut the apple into thin slices, arranging them in a spiral pattern on top of the batter.
-Brush the apples with melted butter.
-Combine the cinnamon and sugar in a small bowl, then sprinkle the mixture evenly over the apples.
+TOP WITH APPLES: Peel, core, and slice the apple thin.
+Arrange the slices in a spiral on top of the batter.
+Brush those apple slices with melted butter.
+Mix cinnamon and sugar, and sprinkle it all over the apples.

-Side by side overhead preparation photos for apple coffee cake, showing how the apple slices are spiraled atop the batter, then showing the cinnamon, sugar, and butter on top, ready to be baked.
+Side by side photos of apple coffee cake, showing how the apple slices are spiraled on top and sprinkled with cinnamon, sugar, and butter on top, before baking.

-BAKE AND SERVE: Bake for 25 to 30 minutes, or until the cake pulls away from the edges of the pan and a toothpick inserted in the center comes out clean.
-Cool for 10 minutes in the pan, then carefully turn the cake out on a wire rack.
-Slice and serve at room temperature or slightly warmed.
+BAKE AND ENJOY: Bake for 25-30 minutes, until the cake pulls away from the pan and a toothpick comes out clean.
+Let it cool in the pan for 10 minutes, then flip it onto a rack.
+Slice it up and serve it warm or at room temp!

-An overhead view of an uncut apple coffee cake on a round cooling rack, surrounded by cinnamon sticks, Golden Delicious apples, both cut and whole, a cake server, and a cup of coffee.
+An overhead view of an apple coffee cake on a cooling rack, surrounded by cinnamon sticks, Golden Delicious apples, a cake server, and a cup of coffee.

 Tips for Success